Colle-debug/DuckTales/README.md

 ## How to Play 🎮🕹️

 1. Clone the repository to your local machine.
-2. Open the project in Qt Creator.
+2. Open the project in your preferred IDE.
 3. Build and run the game.
 4. Use the arrow keys for movement and jumping.
 5. Explore levels, defeat enemies, and collect treasures to score points. 💯🏆